Ivan-Ayub97/SimpleWImage/README.md

 - **File Integrity:** Optionally retain the original files for backup or reference.
 - **Real-Time Feedback:** Keep track of progress using an integrated progress bar.
 - **Error Handling:** Smooth operation through detailed error messages for unsupported formats or file path issues.
+- **Multi-Threading Support:** Speeds up the renaming process by utilizing multiple CPU threads for efficiency.

 ---